 A manufacturer is a company that manufactures renewable energy system components such as solar panels, inverters, solar water heaters and air source heat pumps.

 Small-scale Renewable Energy Scheme, the Clean Energy Regulator is responsible for managing the

 register of solar water heaters, which lists all solar water heaters and air source heat pumps eligible under the scheme, and assessing of applications for new systems to be added to the register.

-Before applying to the Clean Energy Regulator to have a solar water heater assessed, manufacturers should check the system is eligible and meets the requirements outlined below.
+Before applying to the Clean Energy Regulator to have a solar water heater assessed, manufacturers should check the system is eligible and meets the requirements on the

-Clean Energy Council is responsible for maintaining registers for components of solar panels systems that are eligible under the Small-scale Renewable Energy Scheme.
-Visit the Clean Energy Council website if you are interested in submitting an
+Clean Energy Council is responsible for maintaining lists for components of solar panels systems that are eligible under the Small-scale Renewable Energy Scheme.
+Visit the Clean Energy Council website if you are interested in submitting

 About The Clean Energy Regulator

 National Greenhouse And Energy Reporting

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.